Shians/h5py/docs/faq.rst

 -----------------------------

 Below is a complete list of types for which h5py supports reading, writing and creating datasets.
-Each type is mapped to a native NumPy type.
+Each type is mapped to a native `NumPy type <https://www.numpy.org/devdocs/user/basics.types.html>`_.

 Fully supported types: